Download our Cleanroom CatalogDownload

 You can read this article for a simplified CFM calculation example or try this cleanroom design calculator to get an approximation of the CFM, ACH per classified room, and quantity of lighting fixtures.
 It also gives you an estimate on the number of HEPA filters that are needed and the number of low air return you need for your cleanroom.
 Remember though these are only estimations.
 Airflow must be calculated by an HVAC engineer.
 Many of the elements listed above are not taken into account in the calculator.

-This article was previously published in Cleanroom Technology.
+Previously published in Cleanroom Technology.